lockhaven72/meli_proxy/README.md

 Although 'localhost' can be assigned to access the 'meli-proxy' application, Grafana and Prometheus' access is failing since they cannot reuse the loopback address.
 I encountered issues while assigning 'host' and 'path' fields in each ingress files as I couldn't access each hostname.
 Possibly, this was a networking issue in my local setup.

 2 - Main application's healthprobe and readiness probe failing with 'connection refused' error messages.
 It was possible to create these checks in both Grafana and Prometheus deployments.
 I haven't figured out yet the reason behind this issue in the Django application.
 Also, the Postgresql deployment lacks of these checks.
 Perhaps, a connection into the db could be applied to check its operability.
+These features were commented to avoid the application from launching.

 3 - Postgresql database initializes without models.
 As explained before, this can be enhanced by adding an Ansible playbook that performs the whole solution implementation.
 A volume is attached in order to share between them the 'migrations' and 'manage.py' script files.
 Also, a new Postgresql image with the tables already created could be pulled in order to avoid this manual operation.